thesaigoneer/atomic-saigon/README.md

 ## Idea

 Eventhough the Ublue project creates outstanding tooling, there is always something to wish for.
-In 2022 I already made a number of adapted images, but that got shelved and discontinued after some time.
+In 2022 I already made a number of adapted images, but that got shelved and discontinued by me after some time.

 Now, with the availability of KDE Plasma 6, it is time to revive it and remake that slimmed down image.

 Stay tuned!

 ## What's in & What's out